iicaras/Wavetable-Tools-WTT/readme.md

 # Wavetable Tools (WTT)

-This is a toolset for converting and processing wavetables in `.wav` and `.wt` formats.
-It is not a tool for creating wavetables from scratch, and it is still a work in progress.
+This is a toolset written in Python for making, converting and processing wavetables in `.wav` and `.wt` formats.
+It is not a tool for creating wavetables from scratch, however it can turn samples into wavetables.
+It was born out of a lack for wavetable creation tools in Bitwig, and out of some annoyences with Vital's exports.
+It is still a work in progress.
 As such, please use it carefully.
 I will not be responsible for any damage this programme may cause.

+A Python installation is required.

 Available tools are:

-- printinfo: Print format information to the console.
-For `.wt` import, some data is assumed to be able to export to `.wav`.
+- printinfo: Print wavetable info.
+- maketable: Convert sample to wav wavetable.
-- wttowav: Convert `.wt` wavetables to `.wav` format.
+- wttowav:   Convert wt wavetables to wav.
-- wavtowt: Convert `.wav` wavetables to `.wt` format.
+- wavtowt:   Convert wav wavetables to wt.
-- addclm: Add `clm ` data to `.wav` wavetables and export to `..._addclm.wav`.
+- addclm:    Add clm chunk to wav files, which will be written to `{inpath}_addclm.wav`.
+Note that optional args will be written to all supplied files.
-- slicer: Export individual cycles of a wavetable to a folder.
+- slicer:    Slice wavetables and export individual cycles to `{inpath}/#.wav`.
+- combiner:  Combine wav cycles and export to wav and/or wt.
-- dedupe: Removes duplicate cycles from a wavetable if those are in sequence and export to `..._dedupe.wav` or `..._dedupe.wt` (Vital always exports 256 cycles even if the wavetable was made to have fewer cycles and as such makes duplicates of cycles).
+- dedupe:    Remove duplicate cycles, which will be written to `{inpath}_dedupe.wav`.
+(Vital always exports 256 cycles even if the wavetable was made to have fewer cycles and as such makes duplicates of cycles).

 Work in progress:
 - combiner: Imports individual cycles from a folder and exports to a single wavetable file.
+- use of notes to specify `wave_size` and perhaps use Sox integration to resample to 2048 samples per cycle.

 See [this article](https://gist.github.com/iicaras/f63dc9fcc3f9a83ccaf2de3fbc9fbb5a) for format specifications and creation guides.

 ## printinfo

 ```
-usage: pmain.py printinfo [-h] inpath [inpath ...]
+usage: wtt.py printinfo [-h] inpath [inpath ...]

 positional arguments:
   inpath      str: Input path(s) to wav or wt file(s) or directory(-ies).